aws-samples/aws-dynamodb-examples/examples/NERDS/README.md

-# 🔥 DRESN - DynamoDB React Express SAM NodeJS 🔥
+# 🔥 NERDS - NodeJS Express React DynamoDB and SAM 🔥

-Welcome to the DRESN stack - a sizzling hot combination of DynamoDB, React, Express, SAM, and Node.js.
+Welcome to the NERDS stack - a sizzling hot combination of DynamoDB, React, Express, SAM, and Node.js.
 This setup will help you bootstrap your application development by connecting it to a DynamoDB table, which provides virtually unlimited scale and low latency with the benefits of a managed service.

-## 🚀 Benefits of the DRESN Stack
+## 🚀 Benefits of the NERDS Stack

-The DRESN stack offers a powerful set of tools and technologies that work together seamlessly to build scalable and robust web applications:
+The NERDS stack offers a powerful set of tools and technologies that work together seamlessly to build scalable and robust web applications:

 **DynamoDB:** As the backbone of the stack, DynamoDB provides a highly scalable and fully managed NoSQL database service.
 With its flexible data model, fast performance, and automatic scaling, DynamoDB is an ideal choice for modern, data-intensive applications.